DENTAL IMPLANTS IN BOULDER, COLORADO

 LIKE YOUR ORIGINAL TEETH

 Dr. David Evans is a specially trained cosmetic dentist able to offer dental implants for individuals who wish to replace missing teeth or significantly damaged teeth.
 Dental implants are an effective long-term solution providing greater structural support and last longer than either dental bridges or dentures.
 Dental implants are essentially an artificial root to which new teeth are bonded.
 They are typically constructed of titanium, a strong and safe material that effectively attaches to bone.
 The procedure to insert dental implants will typically involve three steps: 1) the implant insertion, 2) a healing period for the jawbone, and 3) the attachment of the restoration or new tooth.
+Contact our office now to make an appointment.

 TYPES OF DENTAL IMPLANTS